Powell Gilbert LLP

 The firm is also experienced in alternative dispute resolution, including mediation and arbitration, particularly in relation to patent and technology licences.
 If litigation is unavoidable, the firm can offer solicitor advocacy services, as appropriate to the case.
 Eleven of the partners and associates are solicitor advocates and one is a qualified mediator.

 The firm has played a central role in cases before many overseas courts, including in continental Europe, Scandinavia, the United States (district court and International Trade Commission proceedings), Australia, China, Korea and Japan.
 The firm also frequently represents clients in European Patent Office opposition proceedings and other registry proceedings.

 A distinguishing feature of Powell Gilbert is its lawyers’ expertise and experience in coordinating complex cases and successfully guiding clients from across the world through multinational patent litigation.
-With a wealth of experience devising and coordinating pan-European strategies, Powell Gilbert is well placed to help clients prepare to navigate the opportunities and challenges provided by the forthcoming Unified Patent Court (UPC) system.
+With a wealth of experience devising and coordinating pan-European strategies, Powell Gilbert is well placed to help clients prepare to navigate the opportunities and challenges that may be provided by the UPC system.
 Members of the firm have been involved in the training of potential UPC judges and in providing input on the development of the new litigation system.